sarthaks23/SciTweets/README.md

 oauth.accessTokenSecret=***************************
 tweetModeExtended=true
 ```
-It is placed right next to the pom.xml file in the main project folder.
+It is placed in the resources folder.

 ## Aylien.properties
 This app uses Aylien for analysing link tweets.
 In order to use it, create and Aylien.properties file and fill in your information.